Wedding Favors Your Guests Won't Throw Out - E! Online

 It costs so much money to attend a wedding.
 Guests pay for transportation, lodging, outfits, and, of course, a gift for the happy couple.
 And that's not even all of the costs involved with taking part in a big event.
 Thank your friends and family for taking the time to celebrate your big day with wedding favors that they'll actually keep.

 You may think it's a lovely idea to give away succulent plants, but who wants to get dirt all over their car?
 If guests are traveling via airplane, they'll have to pay special attention to their plant the whole way home, making sure the dirt doesn't spill, which is far from fun.
-You may think that a personalized cup is adorable, but the last thing anyone needs is hand-was-only glassware.
+You may think that a personalized cup is adorable, but the last thing anyone needs is hand-wash-only glassware.
 There's nothing about that which will make anyone's life enjoyable.
 Trust me.

 So, what's a good gift to give?
-Think about what is useful and then personalize it.
+Think about items that are actually useful and then personalize them.
 We have rounded up lots of ideas that will make your guests feel appreciated for attending your wedding.

 Customizable Take a Shot We Tied The Knot Favor Tag, Wedding Favor Tag

 Give your guests a shot on you.
-All you need to do is get an airplane-size bottle of alcohol (or if you're feeling especially generous, you can go big) and attach these customized labels for a personal touch.
+All you need to do is get an airplane-size bottle of alcohol (or if you're feeling especially generous, you can go big with a larger bottle) and attach these customized labels for a personal touch.

 Your friends and family will be very grateful for a post-wedding hangover kit.
 You can buy some hangover essentials in bulk and then put them in these cute, personalized hangover bags.